robertkolarec-cro/toe-resonant-framework/README.md

 Unified Framework by Robert Kolarec

-This repository contains my complete Φ–resonant framework — a unified formulation that connects mathematics, physics, thermodynamics, geometry, quantum mechanics, astrophysics, and information structures through a single resonant identity based on the golden ratio Φ and the damping constant
+This repository contains my complete Φ-resonant framework, a unified formulation that connects mathematics, physics, thermodynamics, geometry, quantum mechanics, astrophysics, and information structures through a single resonant identity based on the golden ratio Φ and the damping constant

-\alpha_\Phi = \frac{\ln(\Phi)}{2\pi}.
+$$\alpha_\Phi = \frac{\ln(\Phi)}{2\pi}$$.

-All scientific work is written in the first-person style (“I”), following the requirements of professional publishing and repository standards.
+All scientific work is written in following requirements of professional publishing and repository standards.

 Purpose of the Project

 My goal is to construct a coherent and testable framework that unifies multiple scientific disciplines through resonant structures, spiral symmetry, and quantization patterns observed in nature.
 I aim to:

-identify universal mathematical invariants,
+• identify universal mathematical invariants,

-integrate them into physical laws,
+• integrate them into physical laws,

-explore resonant operators and damping functions,
+• explore resonant operators and damping functions,

-derive unifying constants,
+• derive unifying constants,

-connect micro- and macro-scale phenomena,
+• connect micro and macro-scale phenomena,

-and provide transparent, reproducible scientific reasoning.
+• provide transparent, reproducible scientific reasoning.

 This repository hosts all manuscripts, simulations, constants, and supporting materials for this long-term research effort.

-Repository Structure
+Repository Structure:

 toe-resonant-framework/
 │
 ├── papers/ → my scientific manuscripts (LaTeX and PDFs) │
 ├── code/
 │   ├── python/ → operators, simulations, data tools
+|   |--- julia/  → operators, simulations, data tools
 │   ├── latex/   → LaTeX builds and macros
-│   └── simulations/ → physical, quantum, and cosmic models
+│   └── simulations/ → mathematical, physical, quantum, chemical, biology, cosmic models │
-│
 ├── data/
 │   ├── constants/   → 100-decimal Φ, αΦ, and numerical sets